kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I point to it and ask her about it.
 - She says, "it's not on", and laughs and walks off.
 - Is Bali - and other off-site spots - a known place that the tech-bros can bring their 1% female staff for the worst-thing-in-the-world?
-- Have they been doing it for years already?
+- Do they care so little about foreigner privacy because the main men have been doing it for years there already?
 - Seems likely.
+- Seems likely the whole island knows who I am then, doesn't it.
-- Is this why no man was upset about the Pelicot business?
+- Is this why no man was upset about the Pelicot business in the summer of 2024?
-- As if it was totally normal and acceptable and have been going on for years and he and all his normal-bloke mates in the town were just *unlucky*?
+- As if it was totally normal and acceptable and have been going on for years and he and all hundred nearly of his normal-bloke mates in the town were just *unlucky*?

 !!! tip
     - Check all and any 1-in-300 female attendees at work events; not the administrative/marketing/conference staff but only the scientists and programmers.